Skip to content

 Imperial topaz necklace

 The Imperial Topaz, an orange, pink, peach, or champagned-hued crystal found in Russia and Brazil, is one of the rarest and, therefore, most expensive versions of the topaz stone.
-It's so highly desirable that it also often goes by "Precious Topaz."
-However, other colours may also be included in the "precious topaz" category, such as pink or natural blue, though they aren't often associated with the "imperial topaz" group.
+It’s so highly desirable that it also often goes by “Precious Topaz.”
+However, other colours, such as natural blue, may also be included in the “precious topaz” category, though they aren’t often associated with the “imperial topaz” group.
+Pink topaz, particularly the cyclamen pink variety from Pakistan's Ghundao Hill, can also command high prices similar to yellow topaz.

 The colourless topaz may also be dyed.
-Many blue and reddish topaz stones you find in stores today are colourless topaz that have been dyed.
-Like the "Mystic Topaz," the rainbow effect topaz stones are also artistic creations.
+Many blue and reddish topaz stones you find in stores today are dyed topaz.
+Like the “Mystic Topaz,” the rainbow effect topaz stones are artistic creations.
 A thin film is placed over a colourless topaz and then sealed, allowing light to shine through film and stone to create the amazing hues.

 Since topaz comes in so many colours, you aren’t limited to yellow topaz when you want to find November birthstone jewelry.
 You can technically explore many other colours, though many may consider the yellow variety the most closely associated with the month.